Toggle: English / Spanish

 Culdocentesis is a procedure that checks for abnormal fluid in the space just behind the vagina.
 This area is called the cul-de-sac.

-First, you will have a pelvic examination.
-Then, the health care provider will grasp the cervix with an instrument and lift it slightly.
+First, you will have a pelvic exam.
+Then, the health care provider will hold the cervix with an instrument and lift it slightly.